 Genetic factors contribute to the high inter-individual variability in response to anti-epileptic drugs.
-Precision medication management, including DNA testing, is extremely important for the proper treatment of epilepsy — finding the right drug and dose is vital.

 Other metabolic pathways include CYP3A4, CYP3A5, HLA-B*15:02, HLA-A*31:01 and UGT1A1.

-Your genes are the main factor determining the level of these enzymes in your liver — if you have too much of the enzyme, you process the medication too quickly, too little of the enzyme and the medication builds up in your bloodstream potentially causing adverse reactions or side effects.
+Your genes are the main factor determining the level of these enzymes found primarily in your liver — if you have too much of the enzyme, you process the medication too quickly, too little of the enzyme and the medication builds up in your bloodstream potentially causing adverse reactions or side effects.

 Population Frequency of Cytochrome P450 (CYP) Metabolizer Types